emiliosmith/mdef_emilio2/docs/Paper Making Sense/Final Paper.md

 ![](../images/vignette_2_webEmilio.jpg)

-### Beliefs and knowledge about what design means for me.
+### Beliefs and knowledge about what design means to me.

 Design as I perceived it, under a system of mine believes, a result of my experience since college to my professional practice, with knowledge I have found or collected in these years.